 This guide will cover how to work with public sector buyers, how to get ready for tender, what buyers are looking for and 10 top tips for tendering.

-How do I work with the public sector?
+How to work with the public sector

 To be ahead of the game, spot opportunities before they have formally gone to market.
 Early-market engagement is your opportunity to shape the formal tender.
 The three main ways of engaging early are as follows: